 1. Camphor Laurel

 Camphor laurels can grow up to 20 metres tall, and they have a large canopy and a short, stout trunk.
-They typically grow in areas that see a lot of rainfall, but in a wide range of soil types.
+They typically grow in areas with a lot of rainfall, across a wide range of soil types.

 These types of trees don’t have many natural predators or fall victim to any serious diseases, and they produce seeds quickly.
-In south-eastern Queensland and New South Wales, this tree is considered a significant environmental weed.
+In South East Queensland and New South Wales, this tree is considered a significant environmental weed.

 The camphor laurel is self-propagating and grows extremely quickly, and because of this, its root system is notorious for damaging sewer pipes.